murchandamus/bips/bip-update-process.md

     documents that remain open to amendment.
 If a Process BIP requires large modifications or even a complete overhaul, a new BIP should be preferred.
 [^new-BIP]: **Why should the specification of an implemented BIP no longer be changed?**
-    After a Proposed or Active BIP has been deployed by one or more implementation, breaking changes to the specification could lead to a situation where multiple "compliant" implementations fail at being interoperable, because they implemented different versions of the same BIP.
+    After a Proposed or Active BIP has been deployed by one or more implementations, breaking changes to the specification could lead to a situation where multiple "compliant" implementations fail at being interoperable, because they implemented different versions of the same BIP.
 Therefore, even changes to the specification of Proposed BIPs should be avoided, but Active BIPs should never be subject to breaking changes to